energyapps/quiz-template/js/data/quizzer/README.md

 - Seperate out installer into a new script
 - Validate xlsx entries and ensure that unicode errors aren't present, i.e. looking out for special characters and rejecting or correcting if possible.
 - Social Sharing score information on facebook and twitter
+- Make it automatically okay with 2 answers
+- Make it throw an error if there's not 2 or 4 answers.
+- ability to run script from json or csv stage